 The administrator password can be the same as the system password.
-To escape from the field without assigning a system password, press <Esc> at any
+To escape from the field without assigning a system password, press <Esc> at any time before you complete step 5.

 NOTE: If the two passwords are different, the administrator password can be used as an alternate system password.
 However, the system password cannot be used in place of the administrator password.